andrii1890/goerli-rpc/README.md

     source $HOME/.profile
     ```
     now you can simply find logs: geth_log, lighthouse_log, influxdb_log, prometheus_log, grafana_log, and all-in goerli_log

-# You are free to make any changes in docker-compose.yml if you know what you do :wink:
+### Also you can find your geth and lighthouse logs in Goerli Dashboard

-## If Geth Dashboard doesn't work
+### If Geth Dashboard doesn't work
 Go to: CONFIGURATION > Data Sources > InfluxDB > Scroll to InfluxDB Details and find Database (it wiil be clear) write: geth > Save & test
 ![geth](https://user-images.githubusercontent.com/95629373/230673978-bf5174c0-d652-4306-b0c0-499f3f150778.png)

+# You are free to make any changes in docker-compose.yml if you know what you do :wink: